For a quick breakdown of the most comfortable keys to play in on each whistle, see the list below:

 You can also play in A major (the dominant – a fifth above the tonic) by half covering the G tone hole to produce a G# accidentally (remember, this is only recommended for occasional passing notes).

-This is why I have all the above whistles :).
+This is why I have all the whistle keys mentioned above :).